ryandotclair/go-beer-me/README.md

 ## Purpose
 A simple Go webapp that uses mongoDB and supports GET/PUT/DELETE of beers.
 Created for my own learning.

+## Special Thanks
+Huge shout out to [akutz](https://github.com/akutz) from the [Dell EMC {Code} community](https://community.codedellemc.com/).
+This would have taken a lot longer if it wasn't for his golang expertise.
+Especially the pesky JSON parsing problem.
+I mean come on, this [gist](https://gist.github.com/akutz/8cd297d7f8d7bf5b4c43384e98a7f00b) is a work of art.

 ## Requires

 The only thing this requires is mongoDB up and running already and PCF.